 Cause of injury

-Signs and symptoms
+Meniscus tear signs and symptoms

 RICER.
-Anti-inflammatory medication.
+Anti-inflammatory diet and medication.

-Rehabilitation and prevention
+Meniscus tear rehabilitation and prevention